CyberReboot/vent/docs/source/contributing.rst

 It is every maintainer's responsibility to:

   - 1) Deliver prompt feedback and decisions on pull requests.
-  - 2) Be available to anyone with questions, bug reports, criticism etc. on Vent.
+  - 2) Be available to anyone with questions, bug reports, criticism, etc. regarding Vent.

 How is this process changed?
 ****************************